 Congratulations!
 You have successfully generated your Form 26AS.
 Now you can easily find out how much Income Tax you have paid to the government.

-You can view your Tax Credit Statement through netbanking also if your account belongs to any of these authorised banks.
+You can view your Tax Credit Statement through netbanking, only if your PAN is linked to your account.
+You can use netbanking services if you have an account belonging to any of these authorised banks.